jerryhopper/bidentify-client/README.md

 In an attempt to keep the old content alive, the bidentify project was started.
 It enables enthousiasts to find and keep old Bohemia-Interactive related files available to the public.

-# Usage

-Open a command-prompt and navigate to the folder of your schoice.

-Run on the commandline :  bidentify --help

 ## Download
 Download the executable version from the releases page :
 * https://github.com/jerryhopper/bidentify-client/releases